The Roots from Which I Sprang

 My parents provided even more opportunities for exposure with their differing faith perspectives.
 Both parents would convey to my sister and I that they did not care what we believed, but they wanted us to be good people and exposed to at least one path.

 I received from my father the gifts of intuition and forgiveness.
 Dad had an incredible intuition, which he continuously impressed upon me.
 He called himself a non-practicing Catholic and he did not attend church with us.
-But while we were in college, he sent us girls an article that he felt captured his spirituality—connecting with the divine while being one with nature.
+But while we were in college, he sent his daughters an article that he felt captured his spirituality—connecting with the divine while being one with nature.
 My dad certainly seemed tapped into the divine, which was epitomized by the power of his intuition.

 Also, Dad always had a certain lightheartedness around mistakes.
 He would always tell me, “don’t sweat the small stuff kid,” usually followed by a burst of laughter and encouragement to focus on a solution to remedy the situation.
 These tiny acts of forgiveness, over what felt to my tiny heart like monumental screw-ups, underpin my affinity for forgiveness.
 As I learned to release anger and pain around his truly monumental screw-ups, those small lessons would later be applied in a powerfully healing way: I had to forgive my father for all his hurtful actions toward my mother, my sister, and me caused by his alcoholism and his multi-decade affair with another woman.